paul891112/EST_FS24_Assignment03/03-messages/Documentation.md

 over the dependency and can use mock objects to test the behavior of processMessage() that I couldn't do before.

+## Set up mocks

+In this exercise, the messageService poses an external dependency.
+The implementation is hidden away from the tester, therefore a mock object for this instance is necessary for testing purpose.
+We also stub the behavior of sendMessage() such that when ever processMessages() calls this subroutine, it doesn't execute the API call.
+Alternatively, we can define certain behavior to replace the original such that testing is made easier, but this will add uncertainty to the method under test.

 ## A. Number of invocation

 The method under test processMessages() calls the subroutine messageService.sendMessage() as many times as the size of input parameter messages, which is a list of Messages.
 For unit testing purposes, test cases with input size 0, 1, 5 and random size are added to test suite.
+An automated test cases is added in addition.
+All tests pass.

 ## B. Content of invocation - ArgumentCaptor